What is Form 8288-A?

 When is Form 8288-A due?

-The deadline for Form 8288-A is the 20th day after the transfer date.
-This form must be attached to Form 8288 and details the withholding tax for each seller.
-Copies A and B are sent to the IRS with Form 8288, while Copy C should be kept by the buyer for their records.
+The deadline for Form 8288-A is the 20th day after the property transfer date.
+This form must be attached to Form 8288 and submitted along with the withholding amount to the IRS.
+Make sure to meet this deadline to avoid penalties.

 How to get a blank Form 8288-A?